Asymptotics of cut distributions and robust modular inference using Posterior Bootstrap: Posterior Bootstrap for Modular inference

-Since matrices $I_i^*$ and $J_i^*$ are rarely known, in practice we use their empirical approximations.
-Note that the choice of $w_0$ and $v_0$ is important in case of informative priors.
-When the prior is vague and meant to represent lack of prior information about the parameter, we can for simplicity set these values to 0 or 1.
+otherwise.
+For derivations justifying the above formulas, see \citet{pompe2021introducing}.
+Since matrices $I_i^*$ and $J_i^*$ are rarely known, in practice they need to be approximated, as in the Laplace approximation.
+Note that the choice of $w_0$ and $v_0$ is important for informative priors.
+When the prior is vague and meant to represent a lack of prior information, one can set these values to 0 for simplicity.

-As discussed by \cite{pompe2021introducing}, Posterior Bootstrap with prior penalization cannot be used with priors that are infinite on the boundary of the set, as the maximum in equation \eqref{eq:standard_pb_equation} would always be attained at the boundary of the set, regardless of the weights $w_1, \ldots, w_n$ and the data.
-An example of such a prior is the Dirichlet distribution $\text{Dir}(\alpha_1, \ldots, \alpha_k)$, where any of the components $\alpha_j$ is smaller than 1.
-In these cases, an alternative way of incorporating prior information is via so-called pseudosamples generated from the prior predictive distribution \citep{fong2019scalable}.
-Meaningful and theoretically justified calibration of the the impact of the prior in Posterior Bootstrap with pseudosamples is possible for conjugate priors.
-At the same time, one should be cautious when using this method with non-conjugate priors, in particular weakly informative ones.
-In such cases Posterior Bootstrap with pseudosamples often yields unstable results that distort the inference; see Sections 4 and 6 of \citep{pompe2021introducing} for a related discussion.
+\citet{pompe2021introducing} noticed that Posterior Bootstrap with prior penalization cannot be used with priors that are unbounded as then the corresponding maximum in Algorithm~\ref{alg:pb_cut_dependent} would lie at the boundary.
+In such cases, an alternative way of incorporating prior information is via so-called pseudosamples from the prior predictive \citep{fong2019scalable}.
+A meaningful calibration of the impact of the prior when using pseudosamples is possible for conjugate priors, yet can be problematic with non-conjugate ones.
+In particular, one can expect unstable results when the pseudosamples are likely to be outliers with respect to the existing dataset; see \citet[Sections 4 and 6]{pompe2021introducing}.